Evaluating and Presenting Claims for Pain That Is Difficult to Diagnose

 Fibromyalgia is a controversial diagnosis for explaining chronic pain that lasts longer or is more intense than one would typically expect from the nature of the injuries or trauma suffered in an accident.
 Medical science has yet to develop a consensus as to the causes or most effective treatments for fibromyalgia.

-In cases involving fibromyalgia or chronic pain syndrome, it is not uncommon for ICBC or other insurers to resist payment for claims related to fibromyalgia without proper documentation and qualified expert testimony that supports the injury claim and relates its cause to the accident in question.
+In cases involving fibromyalgia or chronic pain syndrome, it is not uncommon for insurers to resist payment for claims related to fibromyalgia without proper documentation and qualified expert testimony that supports the injury claim and relates its cause to the accident in question.
 The personal injury lawyers at Murphy Battista LLP have extensive experience with the investigation and proof of chronic pain claims as an element of damages in accident compensation cases.

 Chronic Pain Syndrome Lawyers